marcelcastrobr/TIL/data-application/encoding.md

-Maintenance of application over time can be challenge in special from the **data format** point of view, as both **backward** compatibility (i.e. newer code reading data that was written by older code ) and **forward** compatibility (i.e. older code reading data that was written by newer code) might be needed.
+Maintenance of application over time can be challenge in special from the **data format** point of view, as both **backward** compatibility (i.e. newer code reading data that was written by older code ) and **forward** compatibility (i.e. older code reading data that was written by newer code) is important.

 Your code normally works with data in two representations: